kexinhuang12345/DeepPurpose/README.md

 ## Documentations
 More detailed documentations are coming soon.

-## Contact
-Please contact kexinhuang@hsph.harvard.edu or tfu42@gatech.edu for help or submit an issue.

 ## Disclaimer
 The output list should be inspected manually by experts before proceeding to the wet-lab validation, and our work is still in active developement with limitations, please do not directly use the drugs.